como-usar-spi-raspberry-pi

 • GPIO 10 (SCLK): Serial Clock

-If you have multiple slave devices connected to the SPI bus, you need to use the select lines (CS) to choose the device you want to communicate with.
+If you have multiple follower devices connected to the SPI bus, you must use the select lines (CS) to choose the device you want to communicate with.

 Configuring SPI on Raspberry Pi